Hilya: Art form

 While writers developed hilye as a literary genre, calligraphers and illuminators developed it into a decorative art form.
 Because of their supposed protective effect, a practice developed in Ottoman Turkey of the 17th century of carrying Muhammad's description on one's person.
-Similarly, because of the belief that a house with a hilye will not see poverty, trouble, fear or the devil, such texts came to be displayed prominently in a house.
-The term of hilye was used for the art form for presenting these texts.
-Thus, the hilye, as a vehicle for Muhammad's presence after his death, was believed to have a talismanic effect, capable of protecting a house, a child, a traveller, or a person in difficulty.
-In addition, the purpose of the hilye is to help visualize Muhammad as a mediator between the sacred and human worlds, to connect with him by using the viewing of the hilye as an opportunity to send a traditional blessing upon him, and to establish an intimacy with him.
+Similarly, because of the belief that a house with a ḥilya will not see poverty, trouble, fear or the devil, such texts came to be displayed prominently in a house.
+The term of 'ḥilya' was used for the art form for presenting these texts.
+Thus, the ḥilya, as a vehicle for Muhammad's presence after his death, was believed to have a talismanic effect, capable of protecting a house, a child, a traveller, or a person in difficulty.
+In addition, the purpose of the ḥilya is to help visualize Muhammad as a mediator between the sacred and human worlds, to connect with him by using the viewing of the ḥilya as an opportunity to send a traditional blessing upon him, and to establish an intimacy with him.

-The pocket hilyes were written on a piece of paper, small enough to fit in a breast pocket after being folded in three.
+The pocket ḥilān were written on a piece of paper, small enough to fit in a breast pocket after being folded in three.
 The folding lines were reinforced with cloth or leather.
-Other pocket hilyes were made of wood.
+Other pocket ḥilān were made of wood.
 Hilyes to be displayed on a wall were prepared on paper mounted on wooden panels, although in the 19th century, thick paper sheets became another medium.
-The top part of hilyes that were laid on wooded panels were carved and cut out in the form of a crown.
-The crown part would be richly illuminated and miniatures of Medina, the tomb of Muhammad or the Kabaa would be placed there, together or separately.
+The top part of ḥilān that were laid on wooded panels were carved and cut out in the form of a crown.
+The crown part would be richly illuminated and miniatures of Medina, the tomb of Muhammad or the Kaaba would be placed there, together or separately.